Attainment and Progress for Children in Care

 The number of looked after children has increased steadily over the past seven years.

-- They are twice as likely to be Permanently Excluded
+- They are half as likely to be Permanently Excluded

-- Three times as likely to have a Fixed Term exclusion.
+- Over three times as likely to have a Fixed Term exclusion.

 - They represent 27% of the Prison Population although they are only 0.1% of the greater population.